davidex720/PassType/PassType CommercialProduct/readme.md

 # COMING SOON!

 ## Feauters:

   - More power
   - Cool Design
-  - Integrated safety measures to safely store passwords
+  - Integrated safety measures to securely store passwords
   - Smaller size
   - Expandable memory
   - New learning tools
   - More compatibility
   - Professional tool easy to customize
-  - Open platform for developer
+  - Open to developer

 www.passtype.it